BuiltBrokenModding/ICBM-Classic/notes/Future.md

 - Wire block, 6 side handling with 4 connections per side... old RI wires basically.
 - inaccuracy to cruise launchers (random angle that at short distance is unnoticeable)
 - better status message handling
-- add back blast pressure (pushes entities behind the missile away from the missile, silo this will be horizontal)
+- add back-blast pressure (pushes entities behind the missile away from the missile, silo this will be horizontal)

 ## Custom missile paths